First Five Books Of The Bible

 Numbers: Wilderness Wanderings

 The Israelites' journey through the wilderness was not a direct route to Canaan.
-Instead, they wandered for forty years due to their lack of faith and their repeated complaints against God and Moses.
+Consider this: instead, they wandered for forty years due to their lack of faith and their repeated complaints against God and Moses.
 The book of Numbers recounts several instances of rebellion, including the incident of the spies who discouraged the people from entering the land and the rebellion of Korah, Dathan, and Abiram against Moses' leadership.

 Deuteronomy: Renewal and Remembrance